gokulbnr/fast-slow-biased-event-vpr/README.md

 ## Fast and Slow Biasing of Event Cameras

-We make use of a ROS1 node to update Event-Camera bias parameters in a online manner.
-(To be released soon!)
+We make use of a ROS1 node `fast_and_slow_controller` to update Event-Camera bias parameters in a online manner.
+This node has to run with jAER with [unicast datagram (UDP) output enabled](https://docs.google.com/document/d/1fb7VA8tdoxuYqZfrPfT46_wiT1isQZwTHgX8O22dJ0Q/edit#heading=h.9zam901lyzxx).

 ## Dataset Collection